Fowl3r/DinoPoetryBlog/dino-poetry/plan.md

 ^^^ Rich Text Editor✅
-Fix sticky footer from blocking content ✅ conditionally render other footer buttons when burger menu is open ✅ Delete button only available to logged in user
+Fix sticky footer from blocking content ✅ conditionally render other footer buttons when burger menu is open ✅ Delete button only available to logged in user ✅ Extract Burger Menu functionality into own component Search Functionality
-Search Functionality
 Themeing
 Refactor log in logic